adrianokerber/frontend-omnistack/README.md

-# OmniStack - Web application
+# OmniStack - Web application (Site)

 This is the frontend site for OmniStack application.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+See more details in the [main repository](https://github.com/adrianokerber/omnistack).

 ## First steps